Leaders may know instinctively that to be engaged you need to be motivated, which drives performance.

 they are making a difference.
 Give them significant, important work, change and variety and help them to

 There are individual, team and organisational profiling tools such as Motivational Maps that define types and

 measure motivation or alternatively you may spot certain traits in your team or business.
 Using such insight,

 management can really understand what makes their employees tick and how they need to behave to

 improve energy levels.

-By Carole Gaskell, Managing Director of Full Potential Group
+By Carole Gaskell, Founder & CEO, Full Potential Group

 * Carl Rogers suggested that self-concept has three different yet distinct components (a) self-image – the